 B Vitamins

 B vitamins are a group of eight water-soluble vitamins that act as coenzymes in many enzymatic processes essential to cellular physiological functioning.
-The correlation between B vitamin status and mood can be attributed to the B vitamins' roles in energy production, DNA/RNA synthesis and repair, methylation, and neurotransmitter synthesis.
-Of the B vitamins, B6 (pyridoxine), B9 (folate), and B12 (cobalamin) have gained the most recognition for their importance for mental health.
-B6 is an essential rate-limiting cofactor for synthesizing neurotransmitters and hormones dopamine, serotonin, noradrenaline, and melatonin.
-Folate and vitamin B12 work complementary with one another in the processes involved in synthesizing and maintaining DNA.
-(25)Β
+The correlation between B vitamin status and mood may be attributed to the B vitamins' roles in energy production, DNA/RNA synthesis and repair, methylation, and neurotransmitter synthesis.
+Of the B vitamins, B6 (pyridoxine), B9 (folate), and B12 (cobalamin) have gained recognition for their importance for mental health.
+B6 is an essential rate-limiting cofactor for synthesizing neurotransmitters and hormones like dopamine, serotonin, noradrenaline, and melatonin.
+Folate and vitamin B12 work together in the processes involved in synthesizing and maintaining DNA.
+(25)

 Magnesium